 Services that are covered for you What you must pay when you get these services Obesity screening and therapy to promote sustained weight loss If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
 This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
 Talk to your primary care doctor or practitioner to find out more.
 There is no coinsurance, copayment, or deductible for preventive obesity screening and therapy.
+Prior authorization may be required from our plan.
+Referral may be required from your network provider.
+Opioid treatment program services \$20 copayment per visit for Opioid use disorder treatment services are covered under Part B of Original Medicare.
+Members of our plan receive coverage for these services through our plan.
+Covered services include: covered opioid treatment services.
+FDA-approved opioid agonist and antagonist treatment medications and the dispensing and administration of such medications, if applicable Substance use counseling Substance use counselingIndividual and group therapy C C Individual and group therapy

-Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: • X-rays Diagnostic radiology (such as MRI & CT scans) & therapeutic radiology services: 5% coinsurance Radiation (radium and isotope) therapy including technician materials and supplies X-rays: \$0 copayment Surgical supplies, such as dressingsSplints, casts and other devices used to reduce Medical supplies (such as dressing, splint, cast): 15% coinsurance fractures and dislocations • Laboratory tests Lab tests: \$0 copayment Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
+Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-rays Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
+Coverage of whole blood and packed red cells begins with the first Diagnostic radiology (such as MRI & CT scans) & therapeutic radiology services: 15% coinsurance X-rays: \$0 copayment Medical supplies (such as dressing, splint, cast): 15% coinsurance Lab tests: \$0 copayment pint of blood that you need.
 All other components of blood are covered beginning with the first pint used.
-Blood: \$0 copayment Other diagnostic tests Other outpatient diagnostic tests and procedures: \$0 copayment Referral required from our plan by your network provider for outpatient diagnostic tests and therapeutic services, radiation therapy, lab tests and blood.
+Blood: \$0 copayment Other outpatient diagnostic tests Other diagnostic tests and Prior authorization may be required from our plan. procedures: 15% coinsurance Referral may be required from your network provider.